fmstacco/its4children/README.md

  * ### Typography

- The source used throughout the site is Montserrat, as it is a nice font, elegant and, also conveys confidence and professionalism.
+ The typography used throughout the site is Montserrat, as it is a nice font, elegant and, also conveys confidence and professionalism.
 It is very good for UX/UI for having good readability on any device, large x-heigh and, is also good for accessibility.

  * ### Colour Scheme